Thomas-Pal/kafka-digital-wallet/README.md

 bash scripts/seed.sh
 # or manually: (cd services && npm run produce:nhs)
 ```
 7) In the DWP portal, click **Send consent request** on a case card.
-The wallet status will change from “not requested” to “requested”.
+The wallet stays empty until this request arrives.
-8) In the wallet UI, click **Allow** (posts to :4000).
-The gatekeeper will begin emitting to `views.permitted.dwp.<caseId>.<citizenId>`
+8) In the wallet UI, respond to the request (Allow/Stop sharing).
+Gatekeeper will immediately backfill recent RAW prescriptions and stream future ones to the matching VIEW topic for that case/citizen.
-   and the DWP portal cards show the consent request indicator turning into ✅ Granted as filtered rows appear when permitted.
 9) Click **Revoke** (or POST /consent/revoke) to stop new VIEW events; after 7 days retention the VIEW topic empties.

 ## Troubleshooting (fast fixes)